Board of Trustees

 Alice holds a B.S. in Civil Engineering from U.C.
 Berkeley.
 She lives in Novato with her husband, Alistair, and their son.

 THEA THOMPSON is a long-time MMS parent and volunteer, and became a Trustee in 2017.
+She currently serves on the Campus Planning Committee.
 Thea joins the Board as a MMS legacy — her grandfather served as a Trustee in the 1980s, and her father served two terms in the 1990s as a leader of the school’s first major capital campaign for significant improvements to the Corte Madera campus.

 Thea is a Lead Consulting Manager with Kaiser Permanente in San Francisco.
 Her ability to effectively manage large teams and complicated logistics places Thea at the center of many of Kaiser’s largest and most involved build-outs.
 Thea’s primary role as campus master planner utilizes her expertise in interior design, space planning, facility project management, team management, and emergency preparedness.